 Talent Sourcing and Recruitment Metrics & KPIs

 |Cost-to-Hire||This past year, our average cost to hire a software developer was $55,800 across 4 developers.||Shorten interview process from 5 interviews to 3 to reduce costs by $10,000 per hire in Q1.|

 *Partner with a coding test platform to halve hiring team’s time spent on assessments in Q1.

 Only about a quarter of companies have caught on to using sourcing automation in recruitment.
 Yet as AI grows more and more powerful, faster, and cheaper every year, it can give your team the edge you need to meet and exceed your recruitment goals.

 Celential’s AI-powered solution delivers high-quality and engaged talent with zero effort on your part.
-With sourcing taken care of, your talent acquisition team’s time will be freed up to focus on excellent candidate experience and closing hires more efficiently.
+With sourcing taken care of, your talent acquisition team’s time will be freed up to focus on excellent candidate experience, and closing hires more efficiently.
 We offer:

-3-Day average turnaround with warm talent ready for interviews appearing in your inbox or ATS in 1-5 business days.
+A 3-Day average turnaround with warm talent ready for interviews appearing in your inbox or ATS in 1-5 business days.